Cracked Pot Meditations – The Pen is Mightier Than The Sword

 The Pen is Mightier Than The Sword

-When you ride a bus and someone shouts out that Hillary Clinton is a witch who should be burned at a stake, you would assume that this person is crazy and pretend to read your book more or that your music on your headphones were too loud.
-If someone yells out a rebuttals to first yeller, then you still assume that all yellers are crazy and you will dream about owning a car.
+When you ride a bus and someone shouts out that Hillary Clinton is a witch who should be burned at the stake, you would assume that this person is crazy and pretend to read your book more, or that your music on your headphones was too loud.
+If someone yells a rebuttal to the first yeller, you still assume that all yellers are crazy, and you will dream about owning a car.
+People yelling opinions in public is fucking crazy.

-If someone yells out that people should use any bathroom they want or that gay people should be able to marry or that slavery is bad, then that person is also crazy, but it made your day so much better, but you still don’t make eye contact.
+If someone yells out that people should use any bathroom they want, or that gay people should be able to marry, or that slavery is bad, then that person is also crazy, but it made your day so much better, but you still don’t make eye contact.
+Even if you agree, people yelling opinions in public is still crazy.

-When people yell at each other in a public place about anything, it is rude and barbaric.
-You shouldn’t have to be subjected to people’s loud angry voices.
-You wish they would stop and that someone, but not you, should stop them.
+When people yell at each other publicly about anything, it is rude and barbaric.
+You shouldn’t be subjected to people’s loud, angry voices.
+You wish they would stop and that someone else, but not you, should stop them.
+It usually escalates even if someone tries to stop it, and several people start bickering.

-That is all Facebook is, a digital way to get a reaction.
-It is a way for someone out there feel they have been a knowledged.
-Like in real life, some people have a harder time getting positive feedback, so they would rather bring hate and resentment then be an invisible person.
+Facebook is all that: a digital way to get a reaction.
+It is a way for someone to feel they have gained knowledge.
+In real life, some people have a harder time getting positive feedback, so they would rather endure hate and resentment than be invisible.
+If I can’t be treated like a princess, then I will surround myself with torches, pitchforks, and hate.
+Most of the time, people are just yelling what their audience already agrees with anyway, so there is no consequence to what they post, just looking for those likes.

 We all do it.
-Everytime I post one of these blogs on to Facebook, I wait for anyone to say they liked what they have read.
-I make my girlfriend read them in front of me so I can see her laugh, and when she laughs I as her, “What?
+Every time I post one of these blogs on Facebook, I wait for someone to say they liked what they read.
+When I had a girlfriend, I made my girlfriend read them in front of me so I could see her laugh, and when she laughed, I asked her, “What?
 What made you laugh?”
 When no one reacts to a blog post, I get discouraged.
-I dread getting any negative feedback.
+I dread getting any negative feedback, but I would rather get negative feedback than none at all.

-This is the addiction of Facebook.
-The common human connection isn’t enough or it is too hard and scary, so we rely on Facebook for a way to be apart of something.
-We troll and post ridiculous things and get bogged down in political quagmires that just leave us angry and exhausted wondering why the world is so terrible.
+This is the addiction to social media.
+The common human connection isn’t enough or is too complex and scary, so we rely on Facebook to be part of something.
+We troll and post ridiculous things and get bogged down in political quagmires that just leave us angry and exhausted, wondering why the world is so terrible.
+If the person you were arguing with was in the room with you, would you talk to them that way?

-It isn’t that terrible, but Facebook is showing us a very negative side of the human experience.
-It shows the very tribal way we divide on political and social issues and how much we need to win useless arguments.
+It isn’t that terrible, but the internet shows us an opposing side of the human experience.
+It shows the tribal way we divide on political and social issues, and how much we need to win useless arguments.
 That makes the very dark side of people shine in your face like a blue light.

-Turn it off and reintroduce yourself to person to person debate and discussion.
+Please turn it off and reintroduce yourself to person-to-person debate and discussion.

 Prayer